JamesBrownR/Clipernator/info.md

 - cannon ball charge speed should be reduced by 20%
 - Clownish upgrade is placeholder
 - im not sure tightrope boots actually works

+- floor 2 boss doesnt work at all, and will be completely redesigned after floor one is finished

 ## Item Pools